asturio/dojo-number-lcd/Ideas.md

 ## Refactoring ideas

-3. What is the input? int's, long's?
+1. What is the input? int's, long's?
 Strings?
+2. How are you modularising your code?
+3. Do you need any error handling?